sandbox-bio/sandbox.bio/src/content/datepro-03-data-extraction/steps/Step02.md

 We should note that as previously, we can add `| less` to check all of them more carefully.
 The less command also gives the opportunity to find lines based on a pattern.
 We only need to type `/` and then a pattern.
+To exit from `less`, type `q`.

 <Execute command="grep -e 'CC - MISCELLANEOUS' -e 'CC - DISRUPTION PHENOTYPE' -e 'CC - DISEASE' chebi_27732_xrefs_UniProt.csv | less" />